db-tu-dresden/SiMoD23-SIMD-FPGA/README.md

-# SiMoD23-SIMD-FPGA
+# Simplicity done right for SIMDified query processing on CPU and FPGA

-Simplicity done right for SIMDified query processing on CPU and FPGA
+This is the corresponding prototype to our SiMoD 2023 submission showing a simple but effective solution idea to port SIMDified query processing code to Intel FPGA cards for acceleration.
+The main advantage of our approach is that it seamlessly integrates with existing SIMD abstraction libraries that are originally developed to overcome SIMD heterogeneity on x86-processors.
+Moreover, our approach can be straightforwardly implemented in C++ without the necessity of complex FPGA-specific programming.
+Our initial results are very promising, demonstrating a novel approach to comprehensively integrate Intel FPGAs into the prevailing SIMDified processing on the CPU with reasonable effort.

 ---
 ### Prototype description